byteford/DPG-BackstageXVault/README.md

 }
 ```

-After this, if we run `yarn test VaultSecrets` again, we should get 2 passing tests. (still one failing but we will fix that in the next step)
+After this, if we run `yarn test vaultSecrets` again, we should get 2 passing tests. (still one failing but we will fix that in the next step)

 But before we get to the last secret lets put in the code for this action:
 Open: `backstage/plugins/scaffolder-backend-module-vault/src/actions/vaultSecretCreate.ts` and paste in :